Beinsezii/bsz-cui-extras/README.md

 ### bsz-principled-sdxl.py
 All-in-one solution for SDXL text2img, img2img and scaling/hi res fix.
 Essentially the sdxl and sdxl-upscale workflows both in one node.
 Do note that while this node shouldn't be any slower than the regular workflow, due to ComfyUI caching latent results **per-node**, even changing just a refiner setting on this node will result in sampling starting over from the first base pass.
 There are at least some minimal internal optimizations to skip passes that aren't needed.

-Scaling works by rendering a pass using only base before scaling to `target` size and running the normal base+refiner workflow.
-The reason the pre-scale pass has a cutoff to end sampling early is because the post-scale pass will denoise away all the small details anyway, so ending it early saves time for almost no visual loss.
-This is also why DPM++ 2M Karras is the default sampler/scheudler.
+Scaling works by running an initial pass before scaling to `target` size and running another

 Input fields
   - `base_model` : Model from base checkpoint